EraticWander/Stock-Ticker/README.md

 Project is run from a RaspberryPI 3B

+Enter stock symbols in the config.txt file, the script will then grab from that file and pull ticker info and send it to the display.
+Any symbols added or removed from config.txt will be captured by the script so no need to restart it if changes are made.

 Example for running this script: stock.py --led-rows 16 --led-cols 32 --led-chain 5 --led-slowdown-gpio 1 --led-brightness 50